Home breadcrumb back arrow Back to All Blog

 The spending environment makes the audit problem worse.
 Utilities are in the middle of what analysts call a capital expenditure super-cycle.

-Utilities plan $208 billion in grid upgrades for 2025 and over $1 trillion through 2029.
-Capital spending on distribution infrastructure has risen 160% from 2003 to 2023, reaching $50.9 billion.
+Electric companies plan to invest nearly $208 billion in grid investment for 2025, according to EEI.
+Capital spending on distribution infrastructure has risen 160% from 2003 to 2023, reaching $50.9 billion, according to EIA.

 That spending includes replacing aging poles with steel and concrete.
 Burying overhead lines in wildfire-risk areas.
 Installing smart meters, sensors, and automated controls.
 Upgrading substations to handle renewable intermittency.
 Replacing decades-old cast-iron gas pipes with modern materials.

 Every one of those projects generates contracts.
 Vendor agreements, engineering service contracts, material supply deals, construction subcontracts.
-And every one of those contracts will eventually appear in a rate case filing when the utility seeks to recover the cost.
+And every one of those contracts will eventually appear in a rate case filing when the utility asks to recover the cost.

 1,200 Franchise Agreements Expire by 2030

+Franchise expirations are the second regulatory clock.
 A franchise agreement is the contract between a city and a utility, giving the utility the exclusive right to serve customers in that area.
-It covers access to public rights-of-way, franchise fee payments, service standards, and sometimes clean energy commitments.

 When a franchise expires, the city has negotiating power.
-Portland’s electric franchise expires in 2027.
-St. Paul’s expired in 2026.
-Las Vegas in 2025.
+For example, Portland’s electric franchise expires in 2027, St. Paul’s expired in 2026, and Las Vegas’s in 2025.

 Both sides need to understand the current agreement completely before negotiating the next one.
 What commitments were made?
 What amendments were added?
 What fee structure is in place?
 If the utility can’t produce the full agreement history, it’s negotiating blind.